How to buy HedgeTrade online

 Step 1.
 Open a suitable wallet

-Before you buy HedgeTrade, you will need to find a reliable wallet.
+The first thing to do is find a reliable wallet.
 There are loads of HEDG-compatible wallets to choose from, so we’ve listed two of our favourites to narrow down your search:

 - Ledger Nano X: One of the safest options for storing your HEDG tokens is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.

 - MyEtherWallet: If you’re not looking to spend money on a wallet, web-based MyEtherWallet (MEW) is a great option.